Sugar Prices Pressured by a Stronger Dollar

-Sugar prices fell from 1-week highs on Thursday and settled mixed after a rally in the dollar index (DXY00) to a 4-week high spurred long liquidation pressures in sugar futures.
+Sugar prices settled lower on Friday amid pressure from a stronger dollar.
+The dollar index (DXY00) climbed to a 4-week high on Friday, weighing on most commodities, including sugar.

-Sugar prices initially moved higher on Thursday amid expectations of index-related buying of sugar futures for the annual rebalancing of commodity indexes.
+Losses in sugar prices are limited amid expectations of index-related buying of sugar futures for the annual rebalancing of commodity indexes.
 Citigroup projects that the BCOM and S&P GSCI indexes, the two largest commodity indexes, will see inflows of $1.2 billion in sugar futures contracts over the next week to rebalance the indexes.

 Last Monday, NY sugar matched a 2.5-month high on expectations of smaller future sugar supplies from Brazil.
 Consulting firm Safras & Mercado said on December 23 that Brazil's sugar production in 2026/27 will fall by -3.91% to 41.8 MMT from 43.5 MMT expected in 2025/26.
 The firm expects Brazil's sugar exports in 2026/27 to fall -11% y/y to 30 MMT.